Skip to main content

 Open the new project dialog

-From the main view, choose to create a project.
+From the main view, click New project.

 2